ealkhatib/XsensUart/README.md

 # XsensUart
-This library allows you to communicate with XSens module using UART.
+This library allows you to communicate with Xsens MTi 1-series DK module using UART.

 How to use it:
 1. Place this folder in your Arduino library folder